typst/typst/docs/src/general/community.md

 # Community
 Hey and welcome to the Community page!
 We're so glad you're here.
-Typst is developed by a super early-stage startup and is still in its infancy, but it would be pointless without people like you who are interested in it.
+Typst is developed by an early-stage startup and is still in its infancy, but it would be pointless without people like you who are interested in it.

 We would love to not only hear from you but to also provide spaces where you can